istraka/redhat-mw-cloud-quickstart/jboss-eap7.3-clustered-multivm-rhel8/README.md

 #### Azure Platform

-- If the parameter criteria are not fulfilled (ex - the Admin Password criteria was not met) or if any mandatory parameters are not provided in the parameters section then the deployment will not start.
+- If the parameter criteria are not fulfilled (ex - the admin password criteria was not met) or if any mandatory parameters are not provided in the parameters section then the deployment will not start.
 The *Terms & Conditions* must be accepted before clicking on *Purchase*.

 - Once the deployment starts the resources being deployed will be visible on the deployment page.
 In the case of any deployment failure, after parameter validation process, a more detailed failure message is available.